posativ/acrylamid/docs/templating.rst

-Unlike others Acrylamid knows when you edited a template file, hence when you do a session on templates and just the your changes without any interaction, launch Acrylamid in auto-compile mode (``acrylamid autocompile``) and even when you have hundrets of postings you will see your result almost immediately appear.
+Unlike others Acrylamid knows when you edited a template file, hence when you do a session on templates and just the your changes without any interaction, launch Acrylamid in auto-compile mode (``acrylamid autocompile``) and even when you have hundreds of postings you will see your result almost immediately appear.

 Variables
 ---------